coordt/django-alphabetfilter/README.rst

 Django AlphaFilter was designed to work like Django's default ``date_hierarchy`` admin filter.
 It puts an clickable alphabet in the same location as the date hierarchy - at the top of the results list.

+**Changes in 1.0**
+* Only supports Django 1.9, 1.10 and 1.11
+* Supports Python 2.7 and 3.6
+* Added Tox test configuration

 **Changes in 0.7:**

 * Added a ``strip_params`` parameter to the template tag to strip out external query parameters.